-Relationship building takes our already community-minded focus and mixes it with some Student Development Theory, basic Strengths principles, concepts of Wellbeing and allows Peer Advisors to make their interactions more intentional and, therefore, more meaningful to the student.
+Relationship building takes our already community-minded focus and mixes it with some Student Development Theory, basic Strengths principles, concepts of Wellbeing and allows Viking Advisors to make their interactions more intentional and, therefore, more meaningful to the student.
 We accomplish this through not only “accidental” interactions or impromptu conversations, but also through the development and enhancement of our knowledge of our residents’ experiences, their transitions, and their growth.

 Our individual programming efforts center on the core concepts of Wellbeing.
 This allows us to engage students in a much more natural way, focusing on concepts that are easily accessible and can serve as catalysts for deeper interaction.
 We focus on collaboration, support, and supplemental learning that enhances opportunities both in and outside of our communities to create a more unified experience for our students.
 This includes efforts in bystander intervention, alcohol education and intervention, issues of inclusion, and a better understanding of healthy relationships and our roles within them.

 Residence Hall Association (RHA) Programming